kr4g/AlloGen/README.md

 ### The Topoi of **AlloGen**

 The [world](https://en.wikipedia.org/wiki/A_Voyage_to_Arcturus) of AlloGen encompasses many distinct but interconnected kingdoms and landscapes implemented as a collection of Python modules, coding notebooks, Max project files, Max4Live devices, SuperCollider and *gen~* code, and general command line applications.
-Each functions as both a didactic aid and a generalized toolset designed for the building of *perforated systems* and synaptic worlds.
+Each functions as both a didactic aid and a generalized toolset.

 ### Transmodal Speciation